MiliLab/PEARL/README.md

 ```
 setting ```post_process=False``` may change the reported scores.

 GPT-4.1 is employed as the judge for answer assessment.
-For benchmarks that rely on exact matching in VLMVLMEvalKit (with the exception of WeMath), we perform an additional round of LLM-based evaluation after the exact-match filtering.
+For benchmarks that rely on exact matching in VLMEvalKit (with the exception of WeMath), we perform an additional round of LLM-based evaluation after the exact-match filtering.
 The prompting template is:
 ```
 def build_gpt4_score_prompt(line,gt):
     prompt = """